How does a savings account work?

 How many savings accounts should you have?

-• You can separate your savings for different needs and goals, such as emergencies, travel, entertainment, etc. Bucketing your money makes it easy to manage and track your progress with those specific goals.
+You can separate your savings for different needs and goals, such as emergencies, travel, entertainment, etc. Bucketing your money makes it easy to manage and track your progress with those specific goals.

-Savings account fees
+Savings account versus transaction account

-Unlike a savings account whose primary purpose is helping you earn interest; a transaction account is used for everyday spending.
+Unlike a savings account whose primary purpose is helping you earn interest, a transaction account is used for everyday spending.
 With a transaction account, you can link a debit card to make purchases online and in-store, withdraw cash from ATMs, and set up direct debits for your regular expenses.

 Learn more about how transaction accounts work.
 You can also compare our range of savings and transaction accounts to find the one that’s right for you.